Road Traffic Injuries

 Am I eligible to claim compensation?

 Even the most experienced drivers can have difficulties when there’s ice or snow on the roads.
 In the event that you are injured in a collision after another driver loses control of their vehicle you are likely to have a strong claim for compensation as drivers are required to take much greater care in ice and snow.
-London Claims Advice may be able to help you claim compensation.
+London Accident Claims may be able to help you claim compensation.
 It’s important to remember that all motorists are required by law to take out car insurance policies.
 One of the reasons for taking out motor insurance is to cover the costs of any compensation claims should they arise.

 You can also make a compensation claim if you were injured in an accident on the roads while travelling as a passenger even if you were in a friend or relatives car.
 The claim will be dealt with and paid by an insurance company rather than your friend or relative.